Towards interpretable AI with quantum annealing feature selection: Results

 We start by obtaining the confusion matrix by computing the Bhattacharyya coefficient~\cite{patra2015new}, which estimates how likely two classes share the same FMs.
 A fully diagonal correlation matrix indicates well-separated (i.e., disentangled) FMs that capture information specific to a single image class.
 In contrast, non-zero off-diagonal elements reveal shared representations among different image classes and constitute the primary source of false-positive and true-negative errors.

-Figure~\ref{fig:CC-corr} shows the class-class correlation map for a CNN restricted to $N_{f}=16$ filtered FMs (top) and for the full ResNet-18 with all the $N_{f}=512$ FMs.
-In the first case, we can analyze the physical aspects of the protocol, as will be shown in later sections, while for the full ResNet case we use SA.
+Figure~\ref{fig:CC-corr} shows the class-class correlation map for a CNN restricted to $N_f=16$ filtered FMs using QA (left) and for the full ResNet-18 with all the $N_f=512$ FMs where we adopted SA (right).
+For the QA we set $\beta=0.7$ and $\tau=50$, while for the SA we use $\beta=0.99$, as explained below.
 In both cases, the matrix shows an overall good disentanglement across different image classes.
-Focusing on the $N_{f}=16$ case, we obtain only $15$ non-zero ($\geq 0.1$) overlap out of the $44$ possible image class combinations, and all of these lead to a Bhattacharya coefficient below $0.5$.
-We leave a formal explanation of the results in the section \ref{sec:discussion}.
-For the full FMs simulation, we mostly disentangle completely all the classes.
+Focusing on the $N_f=16$ case, we obtain only $14$ non-zero ($\geq 0.10$) overlap out of the $45$ possible image class combinations, and all of these lead to a Bhattacharya coefficient below $0.50$.
+For the full FMs simulation with SA, we obtain an almost uniform overlap with values that still are below $0.30$ without sparse peaks.
+This result indicates that we achieve an overall disentanglement with the classes.

 We then test our proposed FS against well-known classical methods that have achieved promising results and constitute the state-of-the-art in the context of interpretability.
-Specifically, we compare the explanation maps obtained by our protocol with $N_{f}=16$ against the spatial projections originated by GradCAM and GradCAM++ for the entire set of image classes.
-As a qualitative example, Figure \ref{fig:Airplanes} shows different explanation maps that highlight the images for the specific class of airplane images.
-The explanation map derived by the QA-$f$GradCAM is a bit string containing the FMs that satisfy the constraints of the QUBO problem (positive gradient contribution and maximal orthogonality between FMs), as explained in the previous section.
-In this way, we expect to obtain GradCAM and GradCAM++ which contain less spurious representations compared to the filtered one.
+Specifically, we compare the explanation maps obtained by our protocol with $N_f=16$ against the spatial projections originated by GradCAM and GradCAM++ for the entire set of image classes.
+The explanation map derived by the QA-$f$GradCAM is a bit-string containing the FMs that satisfy the constraints of the QUBO problem (positive gradient contribution and maximal orthogonality between FMs), as explained in the previous section.
+In this way, we expect to obtain FMs that are less spurious and redundant compared to GradCAM and GradCAM++ since they do not have this constraining term.